-- 1. Should you become aware of a fire emergency before your detectors sense the problem, go to your nearest keypad and manually initiate an alarm by pressing the panic key assigned as FIRE emergency (if programmed by the installer) and hold down for at least 2 seconds. - 2.
+- 1. Should you become aware of a fire emergency before your detectors sense the problem, go to your nearest keypad and manually initiate an alarm by pressing the panic key assigned as fire emergency (if programmed by the installer) and hold down for at least two seconds. - 2.
 Evacuate all occupants from the premises. - 3.
 If flames and/or smoke are present, leave the premises and notify your local Fire Department immediately. - 4.
 If no flames or smoke are apparent, investigate the cause of the alarm.
-The descriptor of the zone(s) in alarm appears at the keypad.
+The zone descriptor of the zone(s) in an alarm condition will appear at the keypad.

-Silencing a Fire Alarm
+Silencing A Fire Alarm